mojaves-redhat/pytracemalloc/doc/index.rst

 .. function:: set_traceback_limit(nframe: int)

-   Set the maximum number of frames stored in the traceback of a trace of a memory block.
+   Set the maximum number of frames stored in the traceback of a trace.

    Storing the traceback of each memory allocation has an important overhead on the memory usage.
 Use the :func:`get_tracemalloc_memory` function to measure